THIS ARTICLE INCLUDES A FREE PRINTABLE

 - C.J.
 Luckey - The Power of Yet by Andre Kahmeyer (4 minutes)

 Growth mindset is all about effort, so what better way to teach it than through practice, practice, practice?

 Step 1: Praise for a Growth Mindset

 Praise for perseverance in problem-solving rather than being smart or talented.
-Connect positive results with effort rather than innate ability, and children will be more willing to take risks and value hard work.
-When you notice hard work or positive self-talk, make sure they know it!
+Connect positive results with effort rather than innate ability, and children will be more willing to take risks and value working hard.
+When you notice hard work or positive self-talk, make sure you tell them!

 The Growth Mindset Praise printable (Growth Mindset Printables Kit) is a great guide to follow which provides specific examples.

 Step 2: Make It a Game